UcheEdeoga/bizhathon/README.md

 A licensed company subsribes with an ethereum account address and is given access to the features of the protocol

 features include:
 1. access to a decentralized database for  data storage
+2. ability to store the hash of sensitive data on the blockchain
+3. registered users will have the ability to put up proposals for voting by the community